Academic year 2020-2021 housing information

 - Residence halls staff communication

-Education regarding University guidelines and expectations will be posted throughout the residence halls and campus.
+Educational materials regarding University guidelines and expectations are posted throughout the residence halls and campus.
 Failure to abide by any University directive may result in disciplinary action.
 All residents need to read and become familiar with all established policies and guidelines to understand their responsibilities for self and others in our residential communities.

-To help reduce the number of people moving into residence halls at the same time, NAU has decided to stagger move-in over a longer period of time.
-Students will be emailed by July 29 with their new move-in window and link to select their specific move-in appointment in the housing portal.
-Most students will move in August 19-30.
-A limited number of students with a course requiring in-person attendance will move in August 14-16.
-Find all move-in details and dates here.
+To help reduce the number of people moving into residence halls at the same time, NAU will stagger move-in over a longer period of time.
+Most students will move in January 18-24.
+A very limited number of students with a course requiring immediate in-person attendance will move in January 9-10.
+For more details please visit Spring 2021 move-in details

 COVID-19 case response

-While ideally all students, faculty, and staff would stay safe and well on campus this fall, we have established a protocol in the event a resident is exposed to or becomes ill with COVID-19.
+While ideally all students, faculty, and staff would stay safe and well on campus, we have established a protocol in the event a resident is exposed to or becomes ill with COVID-19.
+Visit COVID-19 isolation and quarantine housing information.

 What to expect Accordion Closed